Last Updated on September 13, 2020 by queenie mak

 7, 8, 9 & 10.
 Explore Sentosa Island

-Day two is about choices.
+Day two in Singapore is about choices.
 Either spend the afternoon wandering around the island of Sentosa or going to Universal Studios Singapore, the first theme park in Southeast Asia.

 If you want to experience a bit of nature in the city, then spend the afternoon exploring Sentosa Island, the south part of Singapore, where the island has various outdoor activities, including several beaches, hiking trails.